Becheler/Becheler.github.io/my_collections/_drafts/2022-06-23-finally-a-standard-newick-formatter.md

 [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in a software.
 They are **essential** to moving to the next stage of computational biology!

-So take your time, read about the [5 S.O.L.I.D. principles]({%post_url 2018-10-20-how-to-write-solid-code %}),
-read the 2000 papers of [Robert C. Martin, or “Uncle Bob”](http://principles-wiki.net/collections:robert_c._martin_s_principle_collection), know how to recognize bad smells in your code like [rigidity, fragility, viscosity, and immobility](https://medium.com/@trionamoynihan/solid-design-principles-eec367b2b8).
+So take your time, read about the [Five SOLID principles]({%post_url 2018-10-20-how-to-write-solid-code %}), read the papers of [Robert C. Martin, or “Uncle Bob”](http://principles-wiki.net/collections:robert_c._martin_s_principle_collection), and know how to recognize, name, and fix bad smells in your code: [rigidity, fragility, viscosity, and immobility](https://medium.com/@trionamoynihan/solid-design-principles-eec367b2b8).

 #### Acknowledge that there is a cultural problem too